jfjutras07/Predictive-Analytics/README.md

 # Predictive Analytics

-This repository contains predictive analytics projects across multiple domains, including municipal governance, healthcare, finance, and international development.
+This repository contains predictive analytics projects across multiple domains, including municipal governance, healthcare, and international development.
 Projects explore a variety of predictive techniques, such as classification, regression, forecasting, clustering, and more.
 ## Organization
 Each project is contained in its own folder at the root of this repository.